davetron5000/naildrivin5.com/bio/index.markdown

 ---

 <img class="fl pr2 pb3" src="/images/DavidCopeland.png" height="150">
-I'm a programmer, musician, and author of [“Rails, Angular, Postgres, and Bootstrap”][fullstackbook], [“The Senior Software Engineer”][sweng], and [“Build Awesome Command-Line Applications in Ruby 2”][clibook].
-I speak frequently at national and regional conferences and spend my days currently as a Director of Engineering at [Stitch Fix][stitchfix].
-I've written applications in C, Java, Ruby, Scala, and many others, on large and small teams.
-As a developer, I believe in clean code, making it right, providing a great user experience and using the right tool for the job.
-As a bass player, I believe in using a pick, locking it down, and ripping off Peter Hook.
-As an author, I insist on the Oxford Comma, try to avoid semi-colons, and have removed “very” and “thing” from my dictionary.
+I'm a programmer, musician, and author.
+I'm co-author of [“Agile Web Development with Rails 5.1”][railsbook] as well as the author of [“Rails, Angular, Postgres, and Bootstrap”][fullstackbook], [“The Senior Software Engineer”][sweng], and [“Build Awesome Command-Line Applications in Ruby 2”][clibook].
+I speak frequently at national and regional conferences and spend my days currently as a Director of Engineering at [Stitch Fix][stitchfix], where I helped take us from a team of 3 developers and one application to a public company powered by a message-based, microservices architecture, generating almost a billion dollars in revenue (I had a lot of help :).

+I value delivering results and business value, and see technology as a powerful tool in service to those goals.
+I've delivered results to users using Ruby, C, Java, SQL, Messaging, and Microservices, and look forward to using whatever is within my means to make technology work.
+I fight for the users.
+Also a huge fan of Peter Hook and the Oxford comma.

 <nav>
 <ul class="list-inline ml0 pl0">